Anntey/earthquake_prediction/README.md

 Data: 4194 segments of acoustic signals relating to laboratory earthquakes

-Task: predict the time of failure
+Task: predict the time to failure (at the end of a segment)

 Evaluation: Mean Absolute Error